Hefero/AHKBackupFunctions/README.md

 Client Needs to be party leader

-Server needs to run as admin
+Server needs to run as admin and run after rosbot, then you select rosb process, logs.txt and choose a port number, then click update

 Both need OpenGreaterRift to yes, but Server will determine the level, the Client only accepts